 Risk Factors

 The Resonac Group faces risks that could adversely affect our future performance, financial position, and cash flows, and we are working to put in place an improved risk management system to minimize these risks.
 The details will be explained in the next paragraphs.
-Although the following details have been partially updated as of the end of the current fiscal year (December 31, 2023), they do not cover all risks associated with our group.
+Although the following details have been partially updated as of the first half of the fiscal year ending December 2024 (June 30, 2024), they do not cover all risks associated with our group.
+We will also continue to monitor the impact of the situation in Ukraine and the unstable political situation in the Middle East on our business.

 1. Risk management initiatives